Want an awesome dinner on a Saturday night but can’t be arsed to cook for hours? Got to be steak night!

 Again, not great for a normal steak, but if cooking a big lump on the BBQ, consider a board sauce: https://barbecuebible.com/recipe/board-dressing/

-My number 1 tip is beetroot!
 Beetroot for some reason goes really well in a side salad with a bit of thinly sliced red onion, pea shoots or other baby leaf type salad and a drizzle of hot, sticky, reduced balsamic.
-Buy a pack of precooked ones, dot around the salad and serve with some sauté potatoes.[More suggestions coming soon]
+Buy a pack of precooked beets, dot around the salad and serve with some sauté potatoes and the steak sitting on top.